Heartwarming / Star Trek III: The Search for Spock

-During the ceremony, couple of quick shots show Saavik and Sarek with their heads bowed as well.
-Every Vulcan in that temple was pouring their very soul into the effort to bring Spock back.
+During the ceremony, a couple of quick shots show Saavik and Sarek with their heads bowed as well.
+Every Vulcan in that temple is pouring their very soul into the effort to bring Spock back.

 And the scene between McCoy and Spock's katra-less body on the way to Vulcan, when the crusty doctor finally unbends enough to admit the depth of his friendship and grief.
 One of DeForest Kelley's finest moments.

 Bones: I'm gonna tell you something that I... never thought I'd ever hear myself say.
 But it seems I've... missed you.
 And I don't know if I could stand to lose you again.